 - Must be a U.S. Citizen or Permanent Resident (i.e. possess a green card).

 - Have applied for and received need-based support through the Office of Financial Aid for the current academic year.

 - Have a CSS Profile and current-year FAFSA on file with the Office of Financial Aid (OFA).
 If you have concerns about the details of your financial aid package please contact OFA directly.

 IMPORTANT NOTE: When assessing eligibility for financial aid, the Office of Financial Aid considers assistance received from all sources during the academic year (September through August), including LSA emergency funding.
 If your total financial aid, including any new offer, exceeds your eligibility for financial assistance this academic year, your financial aid may be limited in a future term or reduced from previously received assistance.
 You can learn more about financial aid terms and conditions on the Office of Financial Aid's website.

 Emergency funding is intended to help students facing financial hardship due to an unforeseen dire circumstance.
 Examples include sudden illness, loss of an immediate family member, major accidents, and natural disasters.
 Poor financial choices do not constitute an emergency (e.g. credit card debt, poor use of financial aid funding, loans of your need-based aid to friends or family).
 This scholarship is not intended to supplement a student's financial aid package, and we cannot award funds beyond what a student's aid package allows.

 How do I apply?

-Follow the link below to complete the LSA Emergency Scholarship application.
+Follow the link below to complete the LSA Emergency Fund application.
 There are two steps to the application process.

 Step one: Begin by completing the general application.
 When asked which scholarship program you are applying to, click the box for "Emergency."
 Finish your general application by clicking the "submit" button at the bottom of the screen.